bluecmd/ds6800-guide/admin.md

 # Factory Reset

+You can either factory reset an enclosure, or a single Kona.

+## Enclosure

 In order to factory reset, both controllers needs to be online and reach eachother.
 Do the following as root on the primary controller (Kona 0).

 ```